|

 phono stages we use a precision 'inverse RIAA' box that

-also has the Neumann 3.18uS curve added.
+also has an optional Neumann 3.18uS curve added.
 This way

 we routinely measure phono stages up to 32Khz.